 Viburnum species offer excellent support for wildlife and pollinators.
 They serve as host plants to numerous butterflies and moths.

-Shipping notice: This plant is shipped in May and it may arrive on a different date, separate from other parts of your order.
+Shipping notice: Shrubs in 1 and 2 Gallon pots are shipped in May.
+This shrub may arrive on a different date, separate from other parts of your order.

 *Every state has agricultural regulations that restrict the shipment of certain plants.
 We cannot ship this item to the following states: Utah, Oregon